-Paddlers are responsible for bringing their own properly fitted and CSA certified life jackets (required for all U8 through U16 age categories).
+Paddlers are responsible for bringing their own properly fitted and CSA certified life jackets (required for up to U16 age categories).
 Coaches can assist parents in sourcing life jackets that will give athletes better movement during paddling activities and keep them safe.
 It is recommended that paddlers bring and return their own life jacket every day and have them properly labeled with their name to prevent loss.
 Note that annual swim tests are also mandatory for all new and returning paddlers each summer season.

-7.3 Canteen:
+7.3 Canteen (National Athletes Fundraisers):